Taming-the-BEAST/Skyline-plots/README.md

 </figure>
 <br>

 What the Bayesian Coalescent Skyline is doing is dividing the full tree into dimension {% eqinline d %} intervals between coalescent events.
 It then estimates based on what happens in those intervals, what the effective population size is (the actual estimation additionally involves smoothing priors which restrict the difference in effective population sizes between two intervals).
-The length of an interval is therefore not a fixed value but dependent on where the coalescent events are ([Figure 6](#fig:coal_principle), compare later to [Figure XX](#fig:bdsky_principle) for the birth-death skyline), as well as the number of events contained within an interval (the `GroupSize` parameter).
+The length of an interval is therefore not a fixed value but dependent on where the coalescent events are ([Figure 6](#fig:coal_principle), compare later to [Figure 18](#fig:bdsky_principle) for the birth-death skyline), as well as the number of events contained within an interval (the `GroupSize` parameter).
 Intervals are grouped together, because as [Figure 6](#fig:coal_principle) shows, some of the intervals can be very small, which may lead to erratic estimates.
 Grouping intervals together leads to smoother estimates.